8bit-wraith/cloud-init-pxe/README.md

 ---

-*"Network booting: Because walking over to each computer with a USB drive is for suckers."*
+## "Network booting: Because walking over to each computer with a USB drive is for suckers ."*

 Brought to you by the team that believes Elvis is still alive (at least in our hearts and in our network packets).

 Aye, Aye! 🚢
+> **yes, you can even be a sucker and use a usb net boot with this project!**